Kod3ra/AppCentral/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact